October 2, 2017 | Hannah Rush

-We asked 110 savvy marketers at Marketing Week Live 2017 in what proportion they would allocate their budget on an exhibition stand if it was split between three elements:
+We asked 180 savvy marketers at both Marketing Week Live 2017 and Technology for Marketing 2017 in what proportion they would allocate their budget on an exhibition stand if it was split between three elements:

 Much like making a cake, there is a recipe for building an exhibition stand that hits a sweet spot when it comes to delivering ROI:

-From our research, 65.5% of savvy marketers know that this is the right recipe to make a stand that delivers a great ROI.
+From our research, 65.5% of MWL marketers and 36.8% of TFM marketers know that this is the right recipe to make a stand that delivers great ROI.

 If this recipe is not followed, your stand design could be falling flat, or not be delivering the best ROI that it can.

 71% of marketers agree that the least amount of budget should be spent on the underlying architecture of an exhibition stand.

 The architecture has an important role in holding up your stand, but on its own won’t attract attention.
 This is why the least amount of budget should be spent on it.

 To make sure you can keep the structure as the lowest cost, consider the long term investment to reuse your structure at multiple events verses hiring it.

 If you don’t exhibit often or have different stand space dimensions for each show, then hiring your stand structure can make a significant difference to your budget.